krabiworld/Module/README.md

 ## Build and run
 1. Clone this repository.
 2. In directory `src/main/resources` rename `application.example.yml` to `application.yml` and write required data to this file.
-3. Create tables with provided schema in directory `src/main/resources`.
-4. Install Open JDK 19.
+3. Install JDK 21.
-5. Run `./gradlew build` to build executable jar file.
+4. Run `./gradlew build` to build executable jar file.
-6. And run `java -jar /build/libs/Module-<version>.jar` to start the bot.
+5. And run `java -jar /build/libs/Module.jar` to start the bot.

 ## License
 Module is licensed under the [MIT](LICENSE)